naproche/naproche/README.md

 It may be necessary to allow the E Prover more time by appending `-t SECONDS`

-## Documentation
+### Documentation

-You can use the tool [Haddock][1] to automatically generate documentation of Naproche's source code.
+You can use the tool [Haddock][haddock] to automatically generate documentation of Naproche's source code.
 Just run the following command:

 ```shell
 stack haddock
 ```

-To access this documentation via a local [Hoogle][2] server, proceed the following steps:
+To access this documentation via a local [Hoogle][hoogle] server, proceed the following steps:

 1. Generate a local Hoogle database.